Jan Smuts: Statesman

-In December 1934, Smuts told an audience at the Royal Institute of International Affairs that:How can the inferiority complex which is obsessing and, I fear, poisoning the mind, and indeed the very soul of Germany, be removed?
+In December 1934, Smuts told an audience at the Royal Institute of International Affairs that:

+How can the inferiority complex which is obsessing and, I fear, poisoning the mind, and indeed the very soul of Germany, be removed?
 There is only one way and that is to recognise her complete equality of status with her fellows and to do so frankly, freely and unreservedly ...
 While one understands and sympathises with French fears, one cannot, but feel for Germany in the prison of inferiority in which she still remains sixteen years after the conclusion of the war.
 The continuance of the Versailles status is becoming an offence to the conscience of Europe and a danger to future peace ...
 Fair play, sportsmanship—indeed every standard of private and public life—calls for frank revision of the situation.
 Indeed ordinary prudence makes it imperative.
 Let us break these bonds and set the complexed-obsessed soul free in a decent human way and Europe will reap a rich reward in tranquility, security and returning prosperity.

-Though in his Rectorial Address delivered on 17 October 1934 at St Andrews University he states that:The new Tyranny, disguised in attractive patriotic colours, is enticing youth everywhere into its service.
+Though in his Rectorial Address delivered on 17 October 1934 at St Andrews University he stated that:

+The new Tyranny, disguised in attractive patriotic colours, is enticing youth everywhere into its service.
 Freedom must make a great counterstroke to save itself and our fair western civilisation.
 Once more the heroic call is coming to our youth.
 The fight for human freedom is indeed the supreme issue of the future, as it has always been.